 p/n A26 AS control (in case there is a Clarity controlled autosampler)

 p/n A29 PDA extension (in case Nexera includes a PDA detector)

 When ordering an upgrade from Clarity to Clarity Shimadzu Edition (p/n C620-28) do not forget to add a Shimadzu control license p/n A23-001 or A24-001.

-Since Clarity version 8.0 and newer it is possible to print audit trail of method used for acquisition solely using Method Setup dialog.
-In case it is required to print audit trail of method (*.met) file it is necessary to perform this print directly from Method Setup dialog.
+It is possible to print an audit trail of the method used for acquisition solely using the Method Setup dialog.
+In case it is required to print audit trail of method (*.met) file it is necessary to perform this print directly from the Method Setup dialog.

-In case there will be requested print from different location (for example from Chromatogram window) with checked option 'Method Audit Trail' from tab 'Audit & Signatures' from Report Setup dialog nothing will be printed.
-This means it is not possible to print together with chromatogram an audit trail of method (*.met file) used for its acquisition, thus procedure described above has to be applied.
+In case there will be requested print from a different location (for example from the Chromatogram window) with checked option 'Method Audit Trail' from tab 'Audit & Signatures' from the Report Setup dialog nothing will be printed.
+This means it is not possible to print together with chromatogram an audit trail of the method (*.met file) used for its acquisition, thus procedure described above has to be applied.

 Yes, it is possible.
 The procedure is described in the Clarity Whitepaper How to capture network communication using Wireshark (Network Protocol Analyzer) (D142), please see the Whitepaper section to view the datasheet.

-For Gow-Mac GC chromatograph use asymmetrical connection as shown on the picture below.
+For the Gow-Mac GC chromatograph, use the asymmetrical connection as shown in the picture below.

 Yes, this is possible from Clarity version 4.0.
 In both the Sequence window and the Single Analysis dialog it is possible to define the name of the file including the subdirectory - use the \ sign in the name of the file.

 It is possible to use the standard Clarity variables in the name of the subdirectory - the file name could look for example like this: